Seagate/cortx-motr/doc/dev/ldrr2/usecases/nw-requirements.rst

        100G NIC with dual port is needed, one port is used for private data and other port is used for public data.
-       If 25G is used two NIC's are needed for private data and two are for public data, so four ports needs to reserved in the switch per node.
+       If 25G is used two NIC's are needed for private data and two are for public data, so four ports needs to be reserved in the switch per node.
-       For 10G NIC for each node 6 cards are needed i.e per node 6 ports needs to be reserved in the switch.
+       For 10G NIC each node 6 cards are needed i.e per node 6 ports needs to be reserved in the switch.
    * - **requirements**
      - It should be possible to connect LR to 10G, 25G and 100G networks
    * - **interaction**
      -